 We had to go to Chicago this weekend for a wedding and we got to have dinner one night with our oldest son, Barry, who goes to school there.
-I've always wanted to try "Quince", the restaurant which occupies the space where the famous five star "Trio" and Grant Achatz used to be.
+I've always wanted to try "Quince", (now called "Hearth") the restaurant which occupies the space where the famous five star "Trio" and Grant Achatz used to be.
 We had a great dinner there.
 The menu had me stumped because I wanted to try almost every single thing on it.
 And I was so disappointed in myself because I did not have the guts to take decent photos of the food - just these lousy low light ones.
 But I was way too conscientious to use my flash in such a nice place.
 Just what they need - another food blogger taking pictures of the food.
 But that food really deserved serious photos.
 If you want to see real photos of how the food was presented, go to their website.
 The dishes are real works of art.

 We had two waiters the whole evening and they were just great.
 What a treat to have such outstanding service.

 Quince has a selection of specialty martinis which are really interesting.
 Talk about a hard choice - I had the Quince Tini (pear vodka, pear puree, Apple Pucker, quince) and my friend Yvonne had the Green Tea-ni (dragonwell tea, earl grey-infused vodka, cointreau, honey) and Brian had a Tequitini (tequila, campari, pineapple juice).
 They sound great, don't they?
 They were!

 The menu is a collection of cold and hot appetizers and entrees of seafood, meats and gnocchi.
 One thing I was disappointed with was there was not some kind of pasta on the menu.
 I was looking for some handcrafted pasta, like ravioli or something, just to see what Chef Hannon would do with it.